 Do you want to be there?

-Does the story your telling – position your brand as desirable by a high-end clientele?
-From extravagant parties to chandeliers – Coco Chanel’s Instagram page has a cohesive aesthetic and showcases people their ideal customer would want to be like.
+Does the story you’re telling – position your brand as desirable by a high-end clientele?
+From extravagant parties to chandeliers – Coco Chanel’s Instagram page has a cohesive aesthetic and showcases people their ideal customers would want to be like.
 Sexy, fun, and affluent.

 3. Consistency – Remove any product that isn’t 100% up to the standards of your brand.